indhuja-elumalai/Ecommerce-Follow-Along/README.md

 - **Homepage Layout**: Set up a grid or flexbox layout to display the product cards dynamically, iterating through the product list.
 - **Reusable Design**: Ensured consistency and a clean design across all product cards.

-This milestone enhances the user interface by showcasing products in a structured and visually appealing way, improving the browsing experience.

 ---

 ## Milestone 9: Front-End Form for Product Input